cboettig/labnotebook/research-in-progress.md

 ![floatright](assets/img/wadirum.jpg) I'm interested in problems

-I began my PhD as a pencil & paper theorist.
+I began my PhD as a pencil+paper theorist.
 A fortuitous training grant in Computational Science